IrinaStatsLab/Awesome-CGM/README.md

 4. Process Datasets Locally

 Once the app launches in your browser or a new window, use the Shiny interface to navigate, select, validate, and process your datasets.
-For larger datasets, such as O’Malley and Lynch, running the app locally ensures sufficient capacity for processing.
+For larger datasets, such as Brown and Lynch, running the app locally ensures sufficient capacity for processing.
 Please note that processing these larger datasets may still take a few minutes.

 ---